 How To Get Through Your First Table Read?

-It was the end of my two-hour coaching session with John Judy at the Theatre Lab.
+It’s the end of my two-hour coaching session with John Judy at the Theatre Lab.
 I’m rearranging all the pages of my script back in order when John asks if I’d done a table read with the current cast.
-I respond with, “No I’ve done a few rehearsals with two of the four cast members via zoom due to all of our conflicting schedules”.
-He immediately emphasizes that zoom rehearsals are not as effective as in-person rehearsals and that it was important to get all the cast members in one room to say the lines and see if they sound right.
+I respond with, “No. I’ve only done a few rehearsals with two of the four cast members via zoom due to all of our conflicting schedules”.
+He immediately emphasizes that zoom rehearsals are not as effective as in-person rehearsals and that it’s important to get all cast members in one room to say the lines and see if they sound right.

-In a way I understood his reasoning because at the first shoot I felt awkward working with three of the cast members because I hadn’t met them in-person before that day.
-It was like meeting complete strangers.
-Whereas with the one female cast member my comfort level was high because we managed to squeeze in an in-person rehearsal at Politics and Prose in DC.
-So, I knew I couldn’t make that mistake again.
+I definitely understood his reasoning because at a prior shoot I felt a bit uneasy working with a few cast members because I hadn’t met them in-person before that day.
+Whereas with one female cast member my comfort level was high because we managed to squeeze in an in-person rehearsal at Politics and Prose in DC before the shoot.
+So, I knew John was onto something.

-Before scheduling anything I made sure to finalize the shots/scenes for the second shoot with the director of photography (DP) so I could know which cast members would need to be on set and at the table read.
-Knowing that a majority of the cast are not only working actors and freelancers but also 9-5 working professionals I managed to schedule a Saturday afternoon with 3 of them.
-Then, I booked a small meeting room in DC on Peerspace for 4 hours giving each cast member 1-1.5-hour timeslots.
+So, before scheduling anything, I made sure to finalize the shots and scenes for the second shoot with the director of photography (DP).
+I needed to know which cast members would be needed on set.
+I manage to schedule a Saturday afternoon with 3 of them.
+Then, I book a small meeting room in DC on Peerspace for 4 hours giving each cast member 1-1.5-hour timeslots.

-Next, I did some research on YouTube on how a table read process takes place and I found myself watching the season 4 table read for Black-ish, the season 8 table read for Game of Thrones and the season 5 table read for Breaking Bad.
-I couldn’t help but notice how sort-of in-character the cast members were when saying their lines further making me ask the question is there a real difference between a table read and a rehearsal?
+Next, I did some research on YouTube on how a table read takes place and I found myself watching the season 4 table read for Black-ish, the season 8 table read for Game of Thrones and the season 5 table read for Breaking Bad.
+I couldn’t help but notice how sort-of in-character a few of the cast members were when saying their lines.
+And, seeing the shock on a few actor’s faces when they found out about certain scenes was quite interesting.

-Then, I also noticed that the table read would need to be recorded but unfortunately the videographer I knew who would be able to work within my budget was going to be out of town that weekend.
-So, that responsibility was on me, and I only had a ring light and cellphone to work with.
+Then, I figured I should record the table read for content but unfortunately the videographer I was comfortable with was going out of town that weekend.
+So, that responsibility was on me.
+I only had a ring light and cellphone to work with.
 Let me tell you, I regret it.
-It was a disaster trying to be a camerawoman because as the cast came in for their scheduled time slots my phone storage kept getting full stopping the video recording at abrupt times.
-So, I had to keep deleting apps, pictures, and videos to free up space.
+It was a disaster trying work the camera because as the cast came in and ran through their lines my phone storage kept getting full, stopping the video recording at abrupt times.
+I had to keep deleting apps, pictures, and videos to free up space.

 Did I mention it was HOT that day?
-Carrying and setting up a ring light, refreshments, and scripts from your car to a meeting room before cast members show up was no easy task.
-It was a hike!
+It was a hike carrying a ring light, refreshments, and scripts from my car to the meeting room.
+And the building had no air conditioning!

 Doing my best to deal with my irritability, the cast and I realized that as were saying some of the lines out loud to each other, some of it actually didn’t sound right verbally.
-So, we began making tweaks, cutting out certain parts of scenes to make the flow sound more believable and straight to the point all in a building with no air condition.
+So, we began making tweaks.
+Cutting out certain parts of scenes to make the flow sound more believable and straight to the point.

 Goodness!